 And what a surprise.

-The letter’s contents were way different from what I remembered.
-My predictions were even more hilariously misguided than I recalled.
-And I could hardly believe I’d written some of the things in it.
+My predictions were even more hilariously misguided than I recalled, and I could hardly believe I’d written some of the things I read.

 I learned a lot from reading my letter to my future self:

 - How much life turns out different from expectations.

 - How much you turn out differently from expectations.

 - How fast time flies in retrospect.